Disclosure

 Alabama law requires you, the consumer, to be informed about the types of services which real estate licensees may perform.
 The purpose of this disclosure is to give you a summary of these services.

-• A Single Agent is a licensee who represents only one party in a sale.
+• A SINGLE AGENT is a licensee who represents only one party in a sale.
 That is, a single agent represents his or her client.
 The client may be either the seller or the buyer.
-A single agent must be completely loyal and faithful to the client.
+The licensee when acting as an agent must represent the best interests of the client by placing the interests of the client ahead of the interests of any other party.
+Ina real estate transaction, when a real estate licensee is employed as an agent, the licensee is obligated to advise and advocate for the best interests of his or her client.
+A single agent must be loyal and faithful to the client.

 Alabama law imposes the following obligations on all real estate licensees to all parties, no matter their relationships: